 By August Strindberg

-Directed by Senior Artistic Producer Gabrielle Randle-Bent
+Directed by Associate Artistic Director Gabrielle Randle-Bent

 Miss Julie wants to abandon her upper-class, aristocratic life and escape the expectations that trap her.
 Jean, her servant, wants to climb the social ladder and rise through the ranks of society.
 Over the course of a wine-soaked evening, the two jockey for position, using sex, status, and strategy to collide and combust.